 We are working with our community to continue the conversation on the future of school facilities for Monticello CUSD #25.
-A series of community-wide conversations will be held this spring that will provide information and discussion about the possibilities, options, and ideas on the table for our school buildings.
-We have big decisions to make and we need to hear the voices of the communities that make up our school district.
+A series of community-wide conversations was held this spring that provided information and discussion about the possibilities, options, and ideas on the table for our school buildings.
+We have big decisions to make and we heard the voices of the communities that make up our school district.
 In the fall, the district led the effort to bring the conversation to the community through business leader meetings, faculty and staff discussions, a community-wide meeting, a district-wide survey, and by providing information on district media.
-From that effort emerged a set of questions that need answers this spring prior to gaining community consensus on the direction that our school district should pursue.
-SAGE VOICES is the name selected for the second phase of community engagement.
-SAGE VOICES is led by a facilitating group that includes community members, school teachers, and school administrators.
-The success of SAGE VOICES is only as good as the community involvement in the process.
-Our March 20 conversation had over 150 in attendance.
-The next community-wide conversation will be held on APRIL 15, 2014 at 7:00PM in the Monticello High School Auditorium.
-The community is invited and encouraged to attend.
+From that effort emerged a set of questions that needed answers this spring prior to gaining community consensus on the direction that our school district should pursue.
+SAGE VOICES was the name selected for the second phase of community engagement.
+SAGE VOICES was led by a facilitating group that includes community members, school teachers, and school administrators.
+A FINAL REPORT was made to the School Board on July 16 that included the results of the survey completed in June.
+The School Board has approved placing two questions on the November 4 ballot.

 Page 1 of 4